ONSdigital/es-aggregation-sg/README.md

 **Name of Lambda:** aggregation_top2_wrangler

-**Summary:** Takes a DataFrame in json format and uses the columns period, column* and total* to calculate the highest and second highest total within each period/column* combination.
+**Summary:** Takes a DataFrame in json format and calculates the highest and second highest total within each county (column name adjustable in runtime variables).
 These are then appended as two new columns.
-Finally, the DataFrame is re-converted to json and sent on via SQS.
+The DataFrame is saved to S3 as json and a notification sent on to the next module via SNS.

 **Inputs:**
     event: {"RuntimeVariables":{ <br>
         aggregated_column - A column to aggregate by. e.g. Enterprise_Reference. <br>
         additional_aggregated_column - A column to aggregate by. e.g. Region. <br>
-        period_column - Name of to column containing the period value. <br>
         total_column - The column with the sum of the data. <br>
+        top2_aggregated_column - The collumn Top2 will aggregate by. <br>
     }}

 **Outputs:** A JSON dict which contains a success marker and the input DataFrame with the following two columns appended: "largest_contributor" and "second_largest_contributor" <br>